tumblfeed/nzbunity/README.md

 # NZB Unity

 ## IMPORTANT! - NZB Unity no longer works in Chrome, as it is built on Manifest v2.
-It will continue to work in Firefox (via the AMO) and other browsers that support Manifest v2 using manual installation.
+It will continue to work in Firefox (via the AMO) and other browsers that support Manifest v2.

 Browsers that still support Manifest v2 (as of 2025-03-25):